-Law no. 94 of 15 July 2009, containing provisions on public safety, introduced Section 24-ter and, hence, the liability of Entities for the commission of organised crimes:
+Law no. 94 of 15 July 2009, containing provisions on public safety, introduced Section 24-ter and, hence, the liability of Entities for the commission of organised crimes4:

-- criminal association for the purpose of reduction to slavery, trafficking in human beings or purchase or sale of slaves (Article 416, paragraph 6, Criminal Code); - mafia-style criminal association (Article 416-bis Criminal Code); - political-mafia electoral exchange (Article 416-ter, Criminal Code); - kidnapping for ransom (Article 630, Criminal Code); - crimes committed by exploiting conditions of subjugation and the code of silence arising from the existence of mafia-style conditioning; association aimed at illegal trafficking of narcotic or psychotropic substances (Section 74, Presidential Decree no. 309 of 9.10.1990); - criminal offences of illegal manufacture, introduction into the State, offer for sale, sale, possession and transport to a public place or place open to the public of weapons of war or similar or parts thereof, of explosives, of illegal weapons as well as common firearms (Article 407, paragraph 2, letter a) no. 5 of the Code of Criminal Procedure).
+- Criminal conspiracy (Article 416 of the Criminal Code) - Mafia-type associations, including foreign ones (Article 416-bis of the Criminal Code) - Political-mafia electoral exchange (Article 416-ter of the Criminal Code) - Kidnapping for the purpose of extortion (Article 630 of the Criminal Code) - Association aimed at the illicit trafficking of narcotic or psychotropic substances (art.
+74 Presidential Decree no. 309 of 9 October 1990) - All crimes if committed using the conditions provided for by Article 416-bis of the Criminal Code to facilitate the activities of the associations provided for by the same article (Law 203/91) - Illegal manufacture, introduction into the State, offering for sale, transfer, possession and carrying in a public place or place open to the public of weapons of war or war-type weapons or parts thereof, explosives, clandestine weapons as well as several common firearms excluding those provided for in Article 2, third paragraph, of Law No. 110 of 18 April 1975 (Article 407, paragraph 2, letter a), number 5), c.p.p.).